 The majority of cancers are preventable.
 To lower your risk choose a varied vegan diet containing plenty of fresh fruit and vegetables, wholegrain foods, pulses, nuts and seeds.
-This will provide bowel-protecting fibre, a rich source of vitamins and minerals, and antioxidants that can help combat harmful molecules called free radicals.
-A large study on diet and cancer found that UK vegetarians had an 11 per cent lower risk than meat-eaters, but vegans had up to 20 per cent lower risk!
+This will provide bowel-protecting fibre, a rich source of vitamins, minerals and antioxidants that help combat harmful molecules called free radicals.
+A large UK study on diet and cancer found that compared to meat-eaters, cancer incidence was 12 per cent lower in fish-eaters, 11 per cent lower in vegetarians and 19 per cent lower in vegans.